appdev-lessons/helper-methods-part-3/content.md

       format.html
     end
   end
-...
+# ...
 ```
-{: mark_lines="4 11 16"}

-The method `before_action` takes a first argumet with the method name (as a symbol: `:foo`) and the second argument we give it is `only:`, which means "only run the action before this list of actions", and the array of actions in the controller to run `foo` _before_ (here, we run our dummy code before `:new` and `:index`).
+The method `before_action` takes a first argument with the method name (as a symbol, so `:foo`) and the second argument we give it is `only:`, which means "only run the action before this list of actions", and the array of actions in the controller to run `foo` _before_ (here, we run our dummy code before `:new` and `:index`).
 We could also use `except:` in place of `only:`, to pass a list of actions that we _don't_ want to run the method before.

-We saw `before_action` in AD1!
-When we wanted to force a user to sign in to the app before they did anything else, we added: `before_action :force_user_sign_in` to the top of our `ApplicationController`, which is inherited by every other conroller (`MoviesController < ApplicationController`).
-Refresh your memory on that [here](https://chapters.firstdraft.com/chapters/888#current_user).

 That's nice.
 Now let's delete that `foo` code and see where we can use this in our controller file to DRY up code.